Grant Guidelines & Applications

 - Award grants for endowments, capital campaigns, fund-raising events, construction and equipment (except as noted above where the equipment is as a component of an eligible program)

-- Sponsor or conferences, publication subsidies, advertising and mass mailings
+- Sponsor publication subsidies, advertising and mass mailings

 - Fund lobbying organizations, political parties, labor organizations, fraternal groups and religious organizations

-- Approve grants to Individual or groups for scholarships
+- Approve grants to individuals or groups for scholarships

 - Make vehicle donations

 - Sponsor sports teams